 When we think of cancer, we tend to think of the worst.

 This fear might be intensified if you’ve watched loved ones go through the same thing.
 To combat this, it’s important to understand that every person and every cancer is different.
 Thanks to new treatments and technologies, the chances of a positive outcome are better than ever before.

 Guilt: What did I do wrong?

-“Whenever crisis hits us, we want to know where it came from and why it’s happening to us,” Finestone said.
+“Whenever crisis hits us, we want to know where it came from and why it’s happening to us,” said the clinical psychologist.